 4. What does it mean to mount a disk on MacBook?

-Mounting a disk on MacBook means your Mac now has permission to read and gain access to information on the external disk.
-Now, you can use it as an extra storage device.
+Mounting a disk on a MacBook allows your Mac to access and read information on the external disk, effectively using it as additional storage.

 5. How do you mount a disk?

-There are various ways you can mount a disk.
-The most popular method is to use Disk Utility.
-Launch the "Disk Utility" app and choose the volume you wish to mount.
-Select the "Mount" button.
+To mount a disk, the most popular method is to use Disk Utility.
+Launch the "Disk Utility" app, select the volume you want to mount, and click the "Mount" button.
+This will allow you to access the disk's contents.